Sandra-Be/beauty_salon/README.md

 * CSS code for price list table for mobile devices was originally taken from [GlintPixel channel on YouTube](https://www.youtube.com/watch?v=_gKs9ht84uc) and then edited.
 * The idea for gallery was originally taken [from Webseotips channel on YouTube](https://www.youtube.com/watch?v=gnDOjWUSHks) and then edited.
+* Responsive Grid CSS layout using grid template areas for Home Page was originally taken from [Traversy Media channel on YouTube](https://www.youtube.com/watch?v=moBhzSC455o) and then modified.

 ## Helpfull sites